 "If you start out on your own and do things on a small scale, you won't be able to compete unless you have a distinctive feature.
 I've been bending products for a lot of different manufacturers for a long time, so I definitely can't lose to the big companies.
 I wanted to make the fact that I can bend a lot of products a strength."

-By the way, the "TITAN" model can be hand-bent to order, but it's strange to bend such a hard material as titanium in the first place (laughs).
+Incidentally, the "TITAN" model is available for custom hand-bending orders, but it's absurd to even bend such a hard material as titanium in the first place (laughs).

-"I said it could be bent (laughs).
+"I said I could bend it (laughs).
 Titanium isn't just hard.
-It has the tenacity of aluminum and the resilience of carbon, and it's hard too.
+It has the toughness of aluminum, the resilience of carbon, and it's hard.
 It's definitely the best material for ski poles!
-I'm probably the only person in the ski pole industry who can bend titanium," says Kumono.
+I'm probably the only one in the ski pole industry who can bend titanium," says Mr. Kumono.

 The poles that Kumono makes are characterized by their beautiful, flowing, streamlined curves.
 Such bending cannot be achieved by machines alone.
 Kumono uses a hand-bending machine